csswizardry/csswizardry.github.com/_posts/2023-12-09-correctly-configure-preconnections.md

 ```

 <small>Readers on narrow screens should know that each of these `preconnect`s
-also carries a `crossorigin` attribute—scroll along to see for yourself!</small>
+also carries a `crossorigin` attribute — scroll along to see for yourself!</small>

 <small>Note that the BBC use schemeless URLs (i.e. `href=//…`).
 I would _not_
 recommend doing this.
 Always force HTTPS when it’s available.</small>